USDepartmentofLabor/UI-Claimant-Experience-NJ-Pilot/README.md

 aws s3api get-object --endpoint-url http://localhost:4566 --bucket dol-ui-claims --key "YOUR_OBJECT_KEY_HERE" "NAME_OF_OUTPUT_FILE"
 ```

+## CI/CD

+See [CI/CD Configurations](./docs/cicd-deployments.md) for an overview of the
+application's approach to CI/CD.

 ## Makefile

 Run `make` or `make help` to see the available `make` commands we use with this